raspberrypilearning/how-are-you/en/step_3.md

 --- task ---

-+ To do this, you will need to add two extra blocks of code to 'You' Sprite.
-These blocks will let the respondent know that they can reply by clicking the character.
++ To do this, you will need to add two extra blocks of code to 'You' sprite.
+The blocks will let the respondent know that they can reply by clicking the character.

 + Don't forget to select the respondent's language again.